cunbex/Js-Rock-paper-scissors/README.md

 media screen page was made on: 1600x900 laptop screen.

-ps: this is not an advanced javascript project, this project was done in order to understand the basics of DOM manipulation and basic javascript conditions.
+ps: this is not an advanced javascript project, this project was done in order to understand the basics of DOM manipulation and basics javascript conditions.